Grand Prix of Baltimore: Circuit

-The circuit is a 2.04 mi temporary street circuit that is run in a clockwise direction, with the start-finish line located on Pratt Street, passing by various Baltimore landmarks, including the Baltimore Convention Center, the Inner Harbor, and Camden Yards.
+The circuit is a 2.040 mi temporary street circuit that is run in a clockwise direction, with the start-finish line located on Pratt Street, passing by various Baltimore landmarks, including the Baltimore Convention Center, the Inner Harbor, and Camden Yards.
 The cars travel east along Pratt Street to Light Street, where they turn right and travel south along the northbound lanes to the intersection between Light and Lee Streets.
 This forms the slowest corner on the circuit, a right-hand hairpin turn that leads the cars back north along Light Street's southbound lanes to Conway Street.
 The cars turn left here and head west along Conway Street to the Camden Station.
 They then navigate a chicane designed to slow the cars down before the pit entry — the circuit is unusual in that the pits are not located on the main straight — and turn left again.
-The cars circle around Oriole Park at Camden Yards stadium to Russell Street, where they turn north once more.
+The cars circle Oriole Park at Camden Yards stadium to Russell Street, where they turn north once more.
 This short straight feeds into a pair of sweepers, right and then left, that lead to Pratt Street and the 0.5 mi long main straight.
-Finally, the cars navigate a temporary chicane placed at the junction between Pratt and Howard Street as they cross train lines.
+Finally, the cars navigate a temporary chicane at the junction of Pratt and Howard Streets as they cross train tracks.

-Following the 2011 race, several drivers offered the opinion that the temporary chicane on the main straight was unnecessary, and it was subsequently removed ahead of the 2012 race so as to increase entry speeds into the first corner.
+Following the 2011 race, several drivers expressed the opinion that the temporary chicane on the main straight was unnecessary, and it was subsequently removed ahead of the 2012 race to increase entry speeds into the first corner.
 However, during the first practice sessions for the 2012 race, several drivers — including Simon Pagenaud and Oriol Servià — became airborne as they crossed the train tracks.
 IndyCar officials abandoned the practice session and reinstalled the temporary chicane.

 Other changes for the 2012 race included the re-profiling of the chicane before the pit entry.
-In 2011, the circuit had been narrowed down to a single lane with several tight corners to force the cars to slow down.
+In 2011, the circuit was narrowed to a single lane with several tight corners to force cars to slow down.
 This was simplified for 2012 and widened, slowing the cars down, but preventing the field from being forced through a bottleneck.